Austin Gallery

 • Choose aged, tactile materials: leather, brass, velvet, wood.

-• Stick to the dark, warm, muted palette throughout.
+• Stick to the dark, warm, muted palette throughout the room.

 • Add curios that look inherited, not bought.